-Due to concerns around the continued presence of COVID-19 in the United States and globally, this year our Meeting will be a completely virtual meeting, which will be conducted via live audio webcast at www.proxydocs.com/DIOD.
-You are entitled to participate in the Meeting only if you were a holder of the Company's Common Stock at the close of business on March 24, 2023, which is the record date for the Meeting, or if you hold a valid proxy.
+This year our Meeting will be a completely virtual meeting, which will be conducted via live audio webcast at www.proxydocs.com/DIOD.
+You are entitled to participate in the Meeting only if you were a holder of the Company's Common Stock at the close of business on April 1, 2024, which is the record date for the Meeting, or if you hold a valid proxy.
 If you plan to attend the Meeting online you must be registered no later than 5:00 p.m.
-(Central Time) on May 22, 2023.
+(Central Time) on May 28, 2024.
 Upon completing your registration, you will receive further instructions via email, including your unique links that will allow you access to the Meeting and will also permit you to submit questions prior to the Meeting.
 Please be sure to follow instructions found on your proxy card and subsequent instructions that will be delivered to you via email.
 You will be able to participate in, and hear others from, any remote location that has Internet connectivity.
 Technical assistance is available as part of the instructions.